 Spartan Olive Oil

 Perry has designed a beautiful and functional bottle to maximize the freshness and shelf-life of the olive oil.
 Spartan Oil bottles are all-natural stoneware bottles that share the key characteristics of the storage containers that ancient Spartans used to store their oil.
-It makes a beautiful gift.
+It also makes a beautiful gift.

 Lakonia is one of 5 regional units in the state of Peloponnese.
 Over 65% of Greece’s olive oil production comes from the Peloponnese.
 Greece is the third-largest producer of olive oil in the world, behind Spain and Italy.
-Greeks are very serious about the quality of their olive oil, and despite having one-quarter of the production of Spain and half the production of Italy, Greece is the largest producer of the best quality and extra-virgin olive oil.
+Greeks are very serious about the quality of their olive oil, and despite having one-quarter of the production of Spain and half the production of Italy, Greece is the largest producer of the best quality extra-virgin olive oil.
 The oil produced in the Lakonia region—and in particular, near Sparta—is widely-regarded as some the best in the world.
-The oil is low in acidity, very high in nutrients and healthy components, including polyphenols and high-density lipoproteins—or good-for-you fats.
+The oil is low in acidity and very high in nutrients and healthy components, including polyphenols and high-density lipoproteins—or good-for-you fats.

-Olive: Blend of Koroneiki, Athinolia, and the Koutsourolia
+Olive varieties: Koroneiki, Athinolia, and the Koutsourolia